agnesoft/agdb/docs/guide.md

 - title
 - body

-Each post will be connected to `posts` root node and to the user which created it and to users that liked it.
-Furthermore each post will be connected to comments.
+- author

+Each post will be connected to `posts` root node and to the user which created it.
 To create a post:

 ```Rust
 use agdb::QueryId;